guardian/ssm-scala/README.md

   --private                Use private IP address (must be routable via VPN Gateway)
 ```

-The mandatory options are:
+There are two mandatory configuration items.

-- `--profile`, where you specify your Janus profile (for more information see [AWS profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)),
+To specify your AWS profile (for more information see [AWS profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)), either of:

-- and either:
+	- `--profile`,
+	- AWS_PROFILE environment variable

+To target the command, either of:

 	- `-i`, where you specify one or more instance ids, or
 	- `-t`, where you specify the app name, the stack and the stage.